paulbarbu/flask-upload/README.md

 that they already have an account.

-I wrote/I'm writing this application in order to learn python web development with bottle.
+I wrote/I'm writing this application in order to learn python web development with Flask.

-Also this is the first application I have ever unit-tested.

 Things learned in this project (random order)
 ==============================
-* bottle.py - a micro web framework
+* Flask - a micro web framework
-* beaker - middleware for manipulatin sessions
-* how to use a template engine (the one shipped with bottle)
+* how to use a template engine (Jinja2)
 * the unittest module in stdlib for testing
 * mock - mocking objects and monkey patching for isolation tests
 * SQLite3 database
+* flask-KVSession for managing the sessions on server side

+Note: this application is almost the same as bottle-upload, just the framework differs

 License
 =======